Maximize your storage space by turning a window bench seat into a useful storage compartment.

 Add Trim Pieces to DIY Window Seat

-Using additional wood along the top edge is the best thing to hide the existing 2x4s for your window seat build.
+Using additional wood along the top edge is a great way to hide the existing 2x4s for your window seat build.
 It is also helpful to cover any rough edges of drywall.

 Create the Top of the New Bench

-And there you have a beautiful finished product.
-This DIY window seat with storage is a great spot to store toys.
+And there you have a beautiful bench for under window storage.
+This little window nook is a great spot to store toys.
 As an added bonus, no need to look at the mess!

-You can also turn this window seat storage area into a comfortable window seat by adding cushions and use it as a reading nook in a bedroom or living room.
-Or use it in the kitchen as a breakfast nook and kitchen storage.
+You can also turn this window seat storage area into a cozy window seat by adding a cushion or throw pillows and use it as a reading nook in a bedroom or living room.
+If you need extra seating, try it in the kitchen or dining room as a breakfast nook with kitchen storage.

 Looking for more storage ideas?
 Take a look at these easy bathroom hacks, additional storage for the kitchen or mudroom organization.